 The Fourth Sunday in Lent is known as Laetare Sunday after the opening words of the Introit at its Mass Laetare, Jerusalem - Rejoice Jerusalem - and is also known as 'mid-Lent' Sunday and is also 'Mothering Sunday' in many countries including the United Kingdom.
 It is a semi-double Sunday of the first class.
-The distinguishing feature of this Sunday, in relatively modern times, is the permitted, though not obligatory, use of rose-coloured vestments.
+The distinguishing feature of this Sunday, in relatively modern times, is the permitted, though not by any measure of obligation, use of rose-coloured vestments.
 Rose is perceived as a lighter shade of violet and the use of rose vestments developed from the older praxis of a golden rose being given to female monarchs by the pope on this day.
 Cardinals of the Court of Rome wore rose watered-silk choir dress too on this Sunday along with the corresponding Gaudete Sunday in Advent.
 For the rest of Lent Cardinals wore their 'winter violet' merino cassock, mantelletum and mozzeta (not the violet watered silk of their 'summer' violet).
 This practice disappeared during the 1920s.
+There is no obligation whatsoever to wear rose and the older praxis of violet vestments, with the deacon and subdeacon in dalmatic and tunicle respecitively, not folded chasubles, may be maintained.

 At Vespers yesterday morning the antiphons and psalms of Saturday were sung.
 The chapter was proper to the Sunday and the Office hymn was Audi, benigne Conditor.
-After the collect of the Sunday the Suffrage of the Saints was sung.
-At Compline the Dominical preces were sung.
+After the collect of the Sunday a commemoration of SS Perpetua and Felicitas was sung.
+The Suffrage of the Saints was omitted due to the double feast as were the Dominical preces at Compline.

 At Prime and the Hours the antiphons, Accepit ergo etc., are proper to the Sunday.
 At Prime the psalms are 92, 99 (displaced from Lauds) and the first two divisi of Ps.
 118. The Dominical preces are sung and the short lesson is Quaerite Dominum.

 Mass is sung after Terce.
 The Gloria is not sung.
-The second collect is of A cunctis, the third collect is Omnipotens.
+The second collect is of SS Perpetua and Felicitas.
+Today there is no the third collect.
 A Tract is sung after the Gradual, the Credo is sung, the preface is of Lent and the dismissal is Benedicamus Domino, sung by the deacon facing the celebrant and altar.
 As folded chasubles are not worn the organ may be played.
 As noted above violet vestments may be used in the absence of rose, or in preference to it, in which case the deacon and subdeacon wear the dalmatic and tunicle not folded chasubles.

 Vespers are of the Sunday, sung in the afternoon, with Pss.
 109, 110, 111, 112 & 113.
 The Office hymn is Audi benigne Conditor.
-After the collect of the Sunday the Suffrage of the Saints is sung.
-At Compline the Dominical preces are sung.
+After the collect of the Sunday commemorations are sung of the following feast of St. Thomas Aquinas and of SS Perpetua and Felicitas.
+The Suffrage of the Saints is omitted as are the Dominical preces at Compline.

-In the 'liturgical books of 1962' Vespers yesterday were sung at the same time as outside of Lent, without the Suffrage.
-At Compline the Dominical preces have been abolished.
+In the 'liturgical books of 1962' Vespers yesterday were sung at the same time as outside of Lent, without any commemorations.
 Mattins is cut down to a single nocturn of three lessons.
-At Lauds there is no Suffrage.
+At Lauds there are no commemorations.
 At Prime the psalms are 53 and the first two divisi of Ps.
 118. At Mass there is only a single collect.
-The dismissal is Ite, missa est. At Vespers there is no Suffrage.
-At Compline there are no Dominical preces.
+The dismissal is Ite, missa est. At Vespers there are no commemorations.

 Art: Jerome Nadal